 Home to study commuting

 Students at Leiden University use relatively environmentally friendly means of transport.
-More than 90 per cent travel by bicycle or public transport.
+Around 90 per cent travel by bicycle or public transport.
 Most University locations are in the centre of the city and are easily accessible by public transport.
 In Leiden, all the University's premises are within 15 minutes walking distance of Leiden Central station.
 The municipality and the province are planning to improve transport connections to and from the Science Park, where the Science Campus is also located.
 In The Hague, all the University's buildings are in the city centre, within 10 minutes walking distance of The Hague Central Station.
-The new Wijnhaven complex is next door to the station.
+The Wijnhaven complex is next door to the station.

 Home to work commuting